 When by faith we receive Jesus as our Lord and Savior, our human spirit is joined with the Holy Spirit.
 Now we can pray and communicate with God through His Spirit, and we have access to the Throne of God because of the atonement made by the Lord Jesus.
 Our spirit becomes one with the Holy Spirit and we possess the beginning aspects of eternal life.
 To understand what we mean by the beginning aspects of eternal life we must understand that eternal life is not perpetual existence but a kind of life—the Life that is the Presence of God in Christ through the Holy Spirit.

-But he that is joined unto the Lord is one spirit.
+But he who is joined to the Lord is one spirit with Him.
 (I Corinthians 6:17)

 Our body is left alone for the time being.
 Our body is dead—cut off from God—because of the sin that dwells in it.
 Our body is a prison of corruption we are compelled to drag around with us.